 In a 5 to 3 decision, the Supreme Court ruled that the police do not need a warrant to do a breathalyzer test but need a warrant to take a blood test.
 The majority opinion was written by Justice Alito who held that “because breath tests are significantly less intrusive than blood tests and in most cases amply serve law enforcement interests, we conclude that a breath test, but not a blood test, may be administered as a search incident to a lawful arrest for drunk driving.”
 Since it’s considered a search incident to a lawful arrest, a warrant is not needed.

 Since the case involved 3 separate DUI arrests, there were 3 different outcomes.
 One driver, Danny Birchfield, had his conviction for failing to consent to a blood test overturned.
 The second driver, Danny Bernard, Jr., had his conviction for failure to submit to a breathalyzer test upheld.
 The third driver, Steve Beylund, who consented to a blood test under threat of criminal prosecution, had his case returned to the trial court in light of the holding that a warrant is required for a blood test.

 This is clearly a split decision in which the Justice’s bargained with each to come up with a consensus decision.
 It does seem unfair to criminally prosecute people for exercising their constitutional right to not incriminate themselves and to not have to submit to a search.
 Imposing criminal penalties upon people who choose to remain silent seems unfair.

 If you are facing a DUI in Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact James Dimeas anytime free and confidential consultation.
-You can always talk to James Dimeas directly by calling him at 847-807-7405.
+You can always talk to James Dimeas personally by calling him at 847-807-7405.

 Birchfield v.
 North Dakota, Supreme Court Docket No: 14-1468, 576 US___(2016).